LGM-30 Minuteman: Missile farm concept

 The US Air Force saw no pressing need for a solid fuel ICBM.
 Development of the SM-65 Atlas and SM-68 Titan ICBMs was progressing, and "storable" (hypergolic) liquid propellants were being developed that would allow missiles to be left in a ready-to-shoot form for extended periods.
 These could be placed in missile silos for added protection, and launch in minutes.
-This met their need for a weapon that would be safe from sneak attacks; hitting all of the silos within a limited time window before they could launch simply did not seem possible.
+This met their need for a weapon that would be safe from sneak attacks; the possibility of the Soviets hitting all of the silos within a limited time window before they could launch simply did not seem possible.

 But Hall saw solid fuels not only as a way to improve launch times or survivability, but part of a radical plan to greatly reduce the cost of ICBMs so that thousands could be built.
 He envisioned a future where ICBMs were the primary weapon of the US, not in the supporting role of "last ditch backup" as the Air Force saw them at the time.
 This would require huge deployments, which would not be possible with existing weapons due to their high cost and operational manpower requirements.
 A solid fuel design would be simpler to build, and easier to maintain.